Young Economist of the Year 2021 competition

-The Young Economist of the Year Essay Competition has now launched.
-RES has made a number of changes to the competition this year, which can be found in the updated rules.
+The Young Economist of the Year Essay Competition is now closed.
+The results of the competition will be available near the end of September 2021.

-The 2021 competition is open to all year 12 and year 13 (S5 and S6 in Scotland, years 13 and 14 in Northern Ireland) students studying for A-Level, International Baccalaureate (IB) or Scottish Highers qualifications who either normally reside or are studying in the UK.
+The 2021 competition was open to all year 12 and year 13 (S5 and S6 in Scotland, years 13 and 14 in Northern Ireland) students studying for A-Level, International Baccalaureate (IB) or Scottish Highers qualifications who either normally reside or are studying in the UK.

 Students do not need to be studying economics to be able to enter and entrants do not have to be members of RES.

 A guidance note on essay writing is available here.
 Students are asked to write an essay of up to 1,000 words excluding references on one of five topics: